Eastampton Township, New Jersey: Local government

 Eastampton Township is governed the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Council-Manager system of municipal government (Plan E), implemented based on the recommendations of a Charter Study Commission as of January 1, 1983.
-The residents of Eastampton adopted the Council-Manager form of New Jersey municipal government based on a referendum passed in 1982.
+The residents of Eastampton adopted the council–manager form of New Jersey municipal government based on a referendum passed in 1982.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The Eastampton Township Council is comprised of five members elected at-large in partisan elections to staggered four-year terms of office, with either two or three seats coming up for election in even-numbered years as part of the November general election.
-The Mayor and Deputy Mayor are selected by the Council from among its members at a reorganization meeting held each year during the first week of January.
-The Mayor coordinates the work of the Council, chairs Council meetings and is the township's public representative.
-The Mayor also signs all contracts and obligations of the Township and is empowered to perform marriages.
+The mayor and deputy mayor are selected by the council from among its members at a reorganization meeting held each year during the first week of January.
+The mayor coordinates the work of the council, chairs council meetings and is the township's public representative.
+The mayor also signs all contracts and obligations of the Township and is empowered to perform marriages.

-As of 2023, members of the Eastampton Township Council are Mayor Robert Apgar (D, term on council ends December 31, 2024; term as mayor ends December 31, 2023), Deputy Mayor Dominic Santillo (D, term on council ends 2026; term as deputy mayor ends 2023), Anthony Zeno (D, 2024), Gerald "Jay" Springer (D, 2024) and Ricardo Rodriguez (D, 2026).
+As of 2023, members of the Eastampton Township Council are Mayor Robert Apgar (D, term on council ends December 31, 2024; term as mayor ends December 31, 2023), Deputy Mayor Dominic F. Santillo (D, term on council ends 2026; term as deputy mayor ends 2023), Ricardo J. Rodriguez (D, 2026), Gerald "Jay" Springer (D, 2024) and Anthony Zeno (D, 2024).